-In 3-4 weeks after we started Stage 1, possibly end May/early June.
+This should be 3-4 weeks after we started Stage 1, possibly end May/early June.

-- Nucs "B1" and "B2" from Stage 1 should have laying queens. - They have been moved progressively some distance away, but still fairly close together. - They should have built up sufficiently to have been transferred into full size hives. - When the first combs of brood from the queens emerges the colonies "B1" and "B2" should be quite strong. - Parent colony "A" has been moved, possibly back to the original stand.
-It has had "C1" and "C2" taken from it, with the flying bees distributed evenly. - We should now have 5 colonies in total.
+- Nucs "B1" and "B2" from Stage 1 should have laying queens. - They have been moved progressively some distance away, but still fairly close together. - They should have been transferred into full hives. - When the first combs of brood from the queens emerges these colonies should be quite strong. - Parent colony "A" has been moved, possibly back to the original stand.
+It has had "C1" and "C2" taken from it, with the flying bees distributed evenly. - We now have 5 colonies in total.